 For more information, see the ENERGY STAR® Building Upgrade Manual Chapter 3: Investment Analysis, National Institute of Standards and Technology (NIST) Life-Cycle Cost Analysis (LCCA) and EPA's Building upgrade manual.

-The US Environmental Protection Agency (EPA) offers several tools for estimating the rate of financial return on an energy project:
+The US Environmental Protection Agency (EPA) offers several tools for estimating the rate of financial return and GHG emissions reductions on an energy project: